-GNMP 6014 General Medical Practice: Eyes, Ears, Nose, and Throat (EENT) (Didactic credits: 2)
+GNMP 6014 General Medical Practice: Eyes, Ears, Nose, and Throat (EENT)

 This course provides an introductory exploration of common and high-risk EENT conditions seen in general naturopathic practice.
 Symptoms, assessment, diagnosis, and therapeutic considerations will be examined.

 Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study